ElicitSoftware/FHHS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
   <p align="left">
     The Family Health History Survey was designed and developed by <a href="https://www.michiganmedicine.org/">Michigan Medicine</a> for use in the <a href="https://info.mightstudy.org/">Michigan Genetic Hereditary Testing Study</a>.
-It gathers a 3 generation cancer history.
+It gathers three generations of cancer history.
 The data collected is used to generate a visual pedigree using R's <a href="https://cran.r-project.org/web/packages/kinship2/index.html">Kinship2 package</a>.
   </br>
   </br>
     It will also calculate a Lynch syndrome prediction based on the Dana-Farber Cancer Institute's <a href="https://premm.dfci.harvard.edu/">PREMM5 Model</a>